arnean/PerfPan/README.md

 ### Scan

 Use the frame by frame scanning machine like Wolverine with Hawkeye kit to scan your film frame by frame.
+Here is my scanner in action:

 https://www.youtube.com/watch?v=r2OvUhDGfK8